BenjaminRathke/team_KaRiBe/README.md

 * Textual boolean values were converted to integers for machine learning models.
 * Finally, the cleaned dataframe was created and exported as a usable dataset for machine learning models.

+##  How was data split into training and testing sets
+* Data was split using standard sklearn.model_selection's train_test_split.
+* Features were scaled as data such as "duration" were excessively larger than other features and could have caused confusion in the models.

+##  Model Choice
+Multiple supervised models were explored.
+Team members still need to discuss which may be best before final selection.
+In the final model, up to four features will be dropped in the final model as ranked importances performed after a random forest model illustrated the minor impact of several features.

 ### Note:  this was not our original project idea.
 Benjamin Rathke (author of this readme) originally sourced data from COVID-19 data and statistics, but that data did not lend itself well to the machine learning models the group wished to employ.